sourcegraph/handbook/content/communication/content_guidelines/style_and_mechanics.md

 Watch out for dumb apostrophes (`'`).
 These are a relic of typewriters, and can be identified by how they’re straight rather than curly.
 Always use typographic apostrophes (`‘`).

+In Markdown content in our handbook you don't need to worry about this rule: dumb apostrophes are automatically replaced with typographic quotation marks.

 <div class="usage">
 <div class="item yes">
 <h5>Yes</h5>